Asa Whitney: Trip to China

 After his second wife died, his property in New York faced foreclosure and was put up for auction.
 Whitney was only given $10,000 for his property.
 He sold the rest of his land and drew his interests toward China.
 On June 18, 1842, he set sail to China on his ship, the Oscar.
 The Oscar was loaded down with a lot of goods which resulted in the ship moving very slowly.
 The voyage to China usually took around 100 days, and newer ships could make the trip in as short as 79 days.
 However, Whitney’s trip took 153 days, a record slowness for the year.
 Whitney became very angry during this trip and he was apt to having rages and temper tantrums.
-He arrived in China during the Opium Wars, which was a dispute between the British and the Chinese.
-After the dispute died down, many other nations began to trade with China, and Whitney became one of a few Americans who helped with the exportation of teas, spices, and other goods.
+He arrived in China during the Opium War between the British and the Chinese.
+After the war, which weakened China, other nations were given trade concessions with China, and Whitney was one of the Americans involved with the exportation of teas, spices, and other goods.
 His profits began piling up.
 By the time he left China, he had enough money to retire.
 His time in China lasted a year and four months, and he headed back home on April 2, 1844.
 His trip back was also very long and tedious.